Aktounta

 Aktounta (Ακτούντα) is a village in the Rethymno regional unit in Crete, Greece.
-Aktounta belongs to the municipal unit of Lampi, and it is 35 km away (south) from Rethymno.
-Population: 74 (2011).
+Aktounta belongs to the municipal unit of Lampi in the municipality of Agios Vasileios and it is 35 km away (south) from Rethymno.
+Population: 57 (2021).
 Altitude: 640 meters.

 History

 Aktounta's history has been extensively studied by Emmanuel Dimitrakakis and presented in the "Aktounta and its history" book.